 • I use white miso for a milder flavour.
 But you can also use yellow miso or red miso for a more intense, savoury flavour.
 Just add an extra tablespoon of sugar to balance the saltiness of red miso.

-• If you plan to make miso-glazed eggplant (aubergine) or Nobu’s miso-marinated black cod, you can make a sweeter glaze with the extra sugar (½ cup total).
-I prefer to make a batch of all-purpose miso sauce and sweeten it with maple syrup as needed when I want a sweeter miso glaze.
+• If you plan to make Nobu’s miso-marinated black cod, you can make a sweeter glaze with the extra sugar (½ cup total).
+But I prefer to make a batch of all-purpose miso sauce and sweeten it with maple syrup as needed when I want a sweeter miso glaze.

 • Refrigerated in a clean airtight jar, the miso sauce will keep up to 2 months.